5 reasons to visit Valloires Abbey

 Take a tour and take pictures

 The landscape of this historical monument was redeveloped 25 years ago.
-Today, the place is a postcard setting in the middle of farmland.
-Tourists come to seek peace, relaxation and quiet.
-The visit will help you to get away from the routine.
-The photos taken during the escapade will remind you of your good moments of peace.
-The visit to Valloires Abbey can be done individually, in groups or for schools.
+Today, the site is a picture-postcard setting in the middle of farmland.
+Visit tourists come in search of calm, relaxation and peace.
+A visit here will help you get away from it all.
+The photos you take during your visit will remind you of the good times you've had.
+Valloires Abbey can be visited by individuals, groups or schools.

 Restaurant La table du jardinier at the Abbaye de Valloires